There are two main priniples that underlie our approach; brain balance and brain felxibility.

-When our brain actiivity is out of balance, there will be corresponding problems in our emotional or physical health.
+When our brain activity is out of balance, there will be corresponding problems in our emotional or physical health.

 What you use grows stronger.
 This is as true for the brain as for physical muscles, and is called neuroplasticity.
 With repeated use, a thought, mood, or emotional state becomes a ‘habit’.
-The habit grows into a trait, a trait becomes a constant state.
+The habit grows into a trait, and over time grows into a constant underlying state.